 Florida Statutes of Limitations on Wrongful Death Cases

 Most personal injury lawsuits in Florida must be filed within two years of the incident or accident.
-Wrongful death lawsuits have a four year statute of limitations.
+Wrongful death lawsuits have a two-year statute of limitations.
 This extension is to help allow investigators to get a full understanding of the circumstances that led to an individual’s death.
-There are also situations in which someone’s injury or illness may degenerate over time, only becoming an issue months or years after it first occurred or developed; the extended statute of limitations may help avoid missing a filing date.
+There are also situations in which someone’s injury or illness may degenerate over time, only becoming an issue months or years after it first occurred or developed.

 Counsel Through Every Step of Your Case